 In the case that a resume, proposal, or other information is not provided when requested, that lack of submission of the required documents may be used as a deciding factor in the hiring process.

-Design Group general member positions may not have an interview process and may accept all those who apply to the posting on breezy.engsoc.queensu.ca.
+Design Group general member positions are not required to have an interview process and may accept all those who apply to the posting on breezy.engsoc.queensu.ca.
 This decision may be made after viewing the number of applicants.

 Scheduling Interviews